CodexX777/Subdomain-Enumeration-using-multiple-tools/README.md

 $ chmod +x codexx.sh

+$ mv codexx.sh /usr/bin/codexx.sh

 $ ./codexx.sh

 NOTE :

-you must have these 4 tools pre installed in your /usr/bin dir findomain , subfinder, sublist3r , amass
+you must have these 5 tools pre installed in your /usr/bin directory

+findomain , subfinder, sublist3r , amass , httprobe

+[ Output of the script will be at the working directory ]

 You can add more tools to the script, if you can't then messege me on insta id : https://www.instagram.com/shivang_26_/